SMU Mustangs football: TCU

-The rivalry with TCU is the most intense one for both schools.
-The respective campuses are located 40 miles apart in the Dallas-Fort Worth Metroplex.
+The respective campuses are located 40 miles apart in the Dallas-Fort Worth metroplex.
 The SMU-TCU rivalries go for all sports as well as recruiting students from the DFW area, as SMU and TCU are the two top schools in the region in academics and sports.
 The teams have played all but seven years since their first meeting in 1915.
 They did not face each other in 1919, 1920, 1925, 1987, 1988, 2006, or 2020.

 TCU and SMU fans began the tradition back in 1946.
 During pre-game festivities, an SMU fan was frying frog legs as a joke before the game.
 A TCU fan, seeing this desecration of the "frog", went over and told him that eating the frog legs was going well beyond the rivalry and that they should let the game decide who would get the skillet and the frog legs.
 TCU won the game, and the skillet and frog legs went to TCU.
 The tradition eventually spilled over into the actual game, and the Iron Skillet is now passed to the winner.

-SMU and TCU have agreed to play each season through 2024 on an alternating home-and-home format.
+SMU and TCU have agreed to play each season through 2025 on an alternating home-and-home format; however, citing a desire to schedule as many out-of-conference games in Fort Worth as possible, TCU has decided to end the rivalry after the 2025 game.

+In 2025, TCU won the most recent and currently the final matchup, 35-24, and thus holds the Iron Skillet.

-TCU leads the series 52–42–7 through the 2022 season.
+TCU leads the series 54–43–7 through the 2025 season.